DaemonEngine/daemonmap/README.md

 Everything else than navmesh code was removed but original file layoutd was kept, allowing code exchange with NetRadiant upstream if required.

+Use [`q3map2` from Xonotic's NetRadiant tree](https://gitlab.com/xonotic/netradiant/) for every other task like bsp compilation, vis computation, light casting etc.

 The navmesh settings are currently hardcoded with Unvanquished models and sizes.

 Fetch & Build